PS5 vs. Xbox Series X: Which Console Will Run GTA 6 Best?

 The Verdict: Buy Where Your Friends Are

-Let’s be blunt: the differences between PS5 and Xbox Series X will be negligible for 99% of players.
-The real question is where your friends play, which ecosystem you’re already invested in, and which controller you prefer.
-If the DualSense’s haptic immersion excites you, PS5 has a slight edge.
-If raw power and Game Pass appeal to you, Xbox does the job.
+The differences between PS5 and Xbox Series X will be negligible for the vast majority of players.
+The more practical factors: where your friends play, which ecosystem you’re already invested in, which controller you prefer.
+If the DualSense’s haptic potential appeals to you, PS5 has a slight speculative edge.
+If raw GPU numbers and Game Pass matter more, Xbox does the job.